ethereum/ethereum-org-website/src/content/contributing/funding-rounds/participating/index.md

 As an **ethereum.org contributor** looking to receive funding, you’ll need some ETH on Optimism for:

 1. Gas when registering yourself as a "project"
-2. Gas when applying to the funding round with your "project"
+2. Gas when applying to a funding round with your "project"

 As an **allocator**, you’ll need Optimism ETH for: